EU-OSHA/oira.reports/README.rst

 Setup
 -----

 Most of the setup is done by `oira.batou`_.
-However, the materialized view *statistics_sessions* must be created by hand:

-  psql -U euphorie2 euphorie2 < statistics_sessions.sql
+You can add \*.sql files to the root of this repository with initializing queries that should be run on deployment.

 .. _oira.batou: https://bitbucket.org/oshahosting/oira.batou/